diogoazevedos/packer/README.md

 # Packer

-A command line tool to compress and decompress files
+A command line tool to compress and decompress files.

 ### Getting started